YOGA PHILOSOPHY TALKS:

 Participants are invited to read any complete translation of Patanjali’s Yoga Sutras during this 6-week study.
 We’ll use multiple translations throughout the course.

 Video recordings are available for previous Yoga Philosophy Talks.
-Contact Erin to offer these presentations online for your group, or at your studio:
+Contact Erin to offer these presentations online for your group or studio:

 - Explore the ascetic traditions of Buddhism and Jainism.
 Examine how these traditions developed alongside yoga and still influence our practice today.
 (November 2018)